-The modifications set out in Schedule 2 to this Order include modification to a provision in the Cyber Sanctions Regulations which is prospectively amended by the Sanctions (EU Exit) (Miscellaneous Amendments) (No. 4) Regulations 2020 (S.I.
+The modifications set out in Schedule 2 to this Order include modifications to provisions in the Belarus Regulations which are prospectively amended by the Sanctions (EU Exit) (Miscellaneous Amendments) (No. 2) Regulations 2020 (S.I.
+2020/590) and the Sanctions (EU Exit) (Miscellaneous Amendments) (No. 4) Regulations 2020 (S.I.
 2020/951) ("the amending regulations").
-Therefore, article 1(1) provides that this Order comes into force immediately after the amending regulations have come into force in the United Kingdom.
+Therefore, article 1(1) provides that this Order comes into force immediately after both the amending regulations have come into force in the United Kingdom.
 The amending regulations will be brought into force on a day yet to be appointed by the Secretary of State in regulations under section 56 of the Sanctions Act.

-An Impact Assessment has not been prepared for this instrument: the territorial extent of the instrument and the modified Regulations is the British overseas territories listed in Schedule 1, and no, or no significant, impact is foreseen on the private, voluntary or public sectors in the United Kingdom..".
+An Impact Assessment has not been prepared for this instrument: the territorial extent of the instrument and the modified Regulations is the British overseas territories listed in Schedule 1, and no, or no significant, impact is foreseen on the private, voluntary or public sectors in the United Kingdom.".